JLeuze/Meteor-Slides/readme.txt

 * Updated slideshow to scale for responsive and fluid width themes
 * Added slideshow taxonomy selector to widget
 * Updated JQuery Cycle to 2.9999, switch to un-minimized version
-* Added Belarusian, Czech, Dutch, and Persian translations
+* Added Belarusian, Czech, Danish, Dutch, and Persian translations

 = 1.4 =
 * Replaced slideshow skin with new navigation graphics and layout